lmi-single-entry-visa-extension-C1-C2-C6-with-logo-update-2025

 Visa Services & Immigration Consulting

-Single Entry Visa Extensions – Who is it for and what are the benefits
+Indonesia Single Entry Visa Extensions – Who is it for and what are the benefits

 Steps to Get your Single Entry Visa Extension

-2. Submit extension to local immigration office
+2. Submit extension to the local immigration office

-3. Biometric and fingerprint at immigration office
+3. Attend biometric and fingerprint session at the immigration office

 4. Passport will be ready for collection or delivery